Blog

 Having a Date range control is also helpful so that you can modify the timelines to look at specific campaigns or seasonal moments.
 To add a date filter click on Add a control in the top navigation and select Date range control.

 Here is what the end results looks like.
-You can access the final scorecard and time series dashboards here.
+You can access the final scorecard and time series Google Looker Studio Performance Dashboards here.

 Looker Studio Scorecard Dashboard